-- Your team will have a solid understanding of your day-to-day operations and how your employees utilize the technologies.
+- Your team will have a solid understanding of your day-to-day operations and how your employees utilize your technologies, products, and services

-- Your team will have the institutional knowledge to implement IT solutions that address the unique circumstances of your organization.
+- They have the in-depth, institutional knowledge to implement IT solutions that address the unique circumstances of your organization

-- You'll have the staff on hand to respond immediately to technological issues and minimize costly downtime.
+- In most cases, they will be able to respond immediately to technological issues to minimize costly downtime

-- It's more challenging to scale up or down to meet fluctuating IT needs (e.g., when implementing a new software platform, or growing your business.)
+- It's more challenging to scale up or down to meet fluctuating IT needs, especially with a small team

 - Most in-house IT staff tend to be "generalists" and lack the specialized skills required for many IT initiatives - this is almost always true when it comes to the advanced cyber security protection that is required in today's environment

 Here are the advantages of outsourced IT:

-- You don't have to worry about being left with limited (or no) support when an employee gets sick or quits suddenly.
-Outsourcing IT ensures that you have access to IT resources 24x7.
+- You don't have to worry about being left with limited (or no) support when an employee gets sick or quits suddenly

-- A good MSP will have sophisticated IT automation tools, which drives down the cost of routine management and maintenance
+- A top-notch provider will have sophisticated IT automation tools which drive down the cost of routine management and maintenance

-- Most managed IT is conducted remotely, but there are times when you will need on-site support.
-Make sure that your MSP has a plan that can offer on-site support in your area.
+- Most managed IT is conducted remotely, but there are times when you will need on-site support - make sure that your MSP has a service plan that offers on-site support

-- Some organizations may have issues with giving administrative access to their entire IT network, including sensitive data.
-Typically NDAs and other specific agreements can overcome this challenge.
+- Some organizations may have issues with giving administrative access to their entire IT network, including sensitive data, so ensure you put NDAs and other specific agreements in place to overcome this challenge

-Working with a reputable managed service provider (MSP) is one of the best ways to make sure you have access to the right resources, infrastructure, and latest knowledge to support your business growth.
+Working with a reputable managed service provider (MSP) can be an ideal way to make sure you have access to the latest technical knowledge and expertise to support your business growth.

 To mitigate the potential challenges of outsourcing IT, you can:

-- Adopt a hybrid approach by having a small in-house IT team for general support, while using an MSP for specialized tasks or initiatives.
+- Adopt a hybrid approach by having a small in-house IT team for general support, while using an MSP specialized projects

-- If you have a large IT team in place, you may want to do the opposite - outsource the day-to-day maintenance and management so your team can concentrate on more strategic initiatives.
+- If you have a large IT team in place, you may want to do the opposite - outsource the day-to-day routine maintenance and management so your team can concentrate on more strategic initiatives